 What are attribution models?

-An attribution model is the way that currently exists to know at what point in the user's journey a conversion was made.
+An attribution model is the current way to know at what point in the user journey a conversion occurred.

-When we set up a marketing campaign by email, social networks, search engines, etc., it is essential to know how the path was and where we were successful, since with this information we can improve the funnel and thus focus on what really works.
+When we set up a marketing campaign via email, social media, search engines, etc., it is essential to know how the path was and where we were successful, since with this information we can improve the funnel and thus focus on what really works.

-Attribution models are intended to grant the corresponding credit to each ad in the customer journey.
+Attribution models are intended to give credit to each ad in the customer journey.

-It is natural that when we enter an online store, we see the products or services and if we are attracted to one, we DO NOT buy it immediately.
-Nowadays, from the first contact with a brand, until the purchase; It may take users days or weeks to complete it.
-Because?
-Because they look for other options, they review shipping methods, payment methods, reviews and more.
+It is natural that when we enter an online store, we look at the products or services and if we are attracted to one, we do NOT buy it immediately.
+Nowadays, from the first contact with a brand, to the purchase; users can take days or weeks to make their purchase.
+Why?
+Because they look for other options, check the shipping methods, payment methods, reviews and more.

-An attribution model is important since it allows us to know the impact of each advertising event we organize.
-Did email have an influence?
+An attribution model is important because it allows us to know the impact of each advertising event we set up: did the email have an influence?
 Was the banner the last click to make the purchase?

 Importance of attribution models

-As mentioned, attribution models help us understand the interactions that the customer had with the brand until the moment of conversion.
+As mentioned, attribution models help us understand the interactions that the customer had with the brand up to the moment of conversion.
 These interactions are given a value and thus we know the impact of the steps in the customer journey .

-However, although we focus many of the steps on the digital environment, the reality is that many times users also continue to go to physical stores to review products or learn about services in person.
+However, although we focus many of the steps on the digital environment, the reality is that users often still go to physical stores to check out products or find out about services in person.
 Here we must also keep these offline interactions in mind.

 Finally, the multi-device factor is another great plus for attribution models, since it does not matter if the user connects from their computer, tablet, cell phone or video game console, brands can know what they did at what time.